All India N.R. Congress: 2016 Assembly elections

+2019 Lok Sabha election

 2021 Assembly elections

 AINRC along with BJP won a clear majority of seats in the 2021 Puducherry Legislative Assembly election which paved way for the NDA to form a government in the Union Territory for the first time.

+2024 Lok Sabha election

+Chief Minister N Rangaswamy announced that AINRC would not field it's candidate and support the BJP candidate.